kymata-atlas/kymata-core/docs/troubleshooting_cbu.md

 ## You see `/lib64/libm.so.6: version 'GLIBC_2.29' not found` when running gridsearch

-You could try it on `lws-gpu02`.

-Alternatively, consider if this needs to be run locally, or if you can instead use `submit_gridsearch.sh`.
+You are running it on a cbu node that does not have the right libraries installed.
+You could try it on a node which does (such as `lws-gpu02`), or (prefered) use `submit_gridsearch.sh` which will implement apptainer which layers the right libraries over the top of the node.

 ## You see `ModuleNotFoundError: No module named 'numpy'`